 Photodynamic therapy is used to treat a complication of "wet" macular degeneration in which leaks form beneath the retina.
 These leaks occur in a structure in the eye called the choroidal neovascular membrane, or CNVM.
 During photodynamic therapy, Visudyne (verteporfin) dye is injected into the CNVM and a narrow-wavelength laser beam is focused on it for about 90 seconds.
 The dye absorbs the energy and slows or stops leakage by creating blood clots and stopping abnormal blood vessels from growing.
 Following treatment, patients should avoid direct exposure to sunlight for several days.
 Patients most likely to benefit from treatment will have newly onset macular degeneration and no scarring.
 Vision stabilization is maximized with a series of treatments over one to two years.

-Intravitreal injections are commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, and retinal vein occlusion.
+Intravitreal injections are commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, macular hole, and retinal vein occlusion.
 These diseases may cause loss of vision and should be treated as early as possible.
-Medications such as Lucentis or Avastin can be injected directly into the eye to help patients maintain their vision and keep vision loss at a minimum.
+Medications such as Lucentis, Avastin, Eylea, Ozurdex, and Jetrea can be injected directly into the eye to help patients maintain their vision and keep vision loss at a minimum.
 Some patients may see an improvement in their vision from these injections as well, depending on the condition being treated.